supabase/cli/README.md

 supabase help
 ```

+## Docs

+Command & config reference can be found [here](https://supabase.com/docs/reference/cli/about).

 ## Breaking changes

 The CLI is a WIP and we're still exploring the design, so expect a lot of breaking changes.
 We try to document migration steps in [Releases](https://github.com/supabase/cli/releases).
 Please file an issue if these steps don't work!